domRiddle/ASF/Deprecation.md

 ### Stage 2

 Stage 2 happened in version V3.1.3.0, right after V3.1.2.9 stable with stage 1 explained above.
-Stage 2 caused ASF to display an error and exit with non-zero error code when `--server` argument is passed, effectively making program impossible to run.

-### Stage 3

-Stage 3 is yet to happen and will include complete removal of `--server` argument, making it non-existant.
+Stage 2 caused ASF to stop recognizing the `--server` argument at all, treating it like every other invalid argument being passed, which no longer has any effect on the program.